 Have you got any memories of working with Mr. Calhoun & Co. in THE WESTERN FRONT?

-Moon Calhoun, he married a girl called June, so they became Moon and June Calhoun.
-Moon was a great singer, really great, and that was a short lived thing, I was still kind of recovering from the drugs and all that and it was a way to get me back on the guitar and in the studio to kind of make the recovery process a little quicker.
-They were all like friends of mine, they knew what was going on with me, and so it was easy to be in the studio with them.
+Moon Calhoun married a girl called June, so they became Moon and June Calhoun.
+Moon was a great singer, really great, and that was a short-lived thing.
+I was still kind of recovering from the drugs and all that, and it was a way to get me back on the guitar and in the studio to kind of make the recovery process a little quicker.
+They were all like friends of mine, they knew what was going on with me, so it was easy to be in the studio with them.
 So that’s basically what that was all about?

-You also played on the second and third PHENOMENA albums DREAMRUNNER and INNER VISION, didn’t you?
+You also played DREAM RUNNER and INNER VISION on the second and third PHENOMENA albums, didn’t you?

-The first one is where I actually met the bass player from 21 GUNS, Leif [Johansen], he was engineering and playing bass on that, he was a very cool guy.
-Once again I still kind of recovering and I didn’t know if I really wanted to get back in the whole rock thing again, there were a lot of temptations out there.
-But I hooked up with Leif and he was a really easy going guy, easy to hang out with, we started to write songs and that became an easy process.
-So the next step was really "Let’s start a band.
+The first one is where I met the bass player from 21 GUNS, Leif [Johansen], he was engineering and playing bass on that, he was a very cool guy.
+Once again, I was still kind of recovering, and I didn’t know if I really wanted to get back in the whole rock thing again; there were a lot of temptations out there.
+But I hooked up with Leif, and he was an easy-going guy, easy to hang out with.
+We started to write songs, and that became an easy process.
+So the next step was really “Let’s start a band.
 Let’s start writing together.” it just kind of snowballed from there.
-The PHENOMENA thing, I don’t really even pay attention to that, it was just kind of one of those things, somebody had asked me to go in and do a session, and I didn’t take any of that seriously at all.
+The PHENOMENA thing, I don’t even pay attention to that; it was just kind of one of those things, somebody had asked me to go in and do a session, and I didn’t take any of that seriously at all.

 As you said, the next thing for you at that point was 21 GUNS.
 Keith Murrell, Tommy La Verdi, Hans Olav Solli, you had some great singers in that band as well, wouldn’t you say?

 Fucking singers, man! [laughs] Keith Murrell was just for the demos, Leif and I just needed somebody to get the melodic things over in the songs so we could listen back to it to see if we were going in the right direction.
 Keith was never actually a singer in the band.
-Tommy "fucking" La Verdi… Tommy was great, he was a really good singer, amazing sense of humor, and he had a really good voice.
+Tommy “fucking” La Verdi… Tommy was great, he was a really good singer, amazing sense of humor, and he had a really good voice.
 He was just, he was really shy in front of an audience, and he felt uncomfortable up there to the point of where we’d have to write up things for him to say to the audience because he couldn’t talk to the audience.
-His voice would freeze up to the point of where we were only able to play thirty minutes a night; you can’t go on like that.
+His voice would freeze up to the point where we were only able to play thirty minutes a night; you can’t go on like that.
 I love Tommy to death, but we had to part ways because it just wasn’t working.
-And then we got Solli and… it didn’t kill me.
-I got halfway through it and I thought "I’m not into this anymore." and really that album ["Nothing’s Real"] just became… I call it the great demo album, nothing ever got finished on it.
-At best, things were like half finished, but for some reason Leif wanted to put it out, so he got into his studio, mixed it up and we put it out.
+And then we got Solli, and… it didn’t kill me.
+I got halfway through it, and I thought, “I’m not into this anymore.” and that album [“Nothing’s Real”] just became… I call it the great demo album; nothing ever got finished on it.
+At best, things were like half-finished, but for some reason, Leif wanted to put it out, so he got into his studio, mixed it up, and we put it out.